Proteins - Part I: Basics and Martinize 2

 grep "^ATOM" 181L.pdb > 181L_clean.pdb

-martinize2 -f 181L_clean.pdb -o t4l_only.top -x t4l_cg.pdb -ss
+martinize2 -f 181L_clean.pdb -o t4l_only.top -x t4l_cg.pdb -p backbone -ff martini3001

-We are asking for version 3 of the Martini force field via the flag -ff.
+• -dssp /path/to/dssp will look for a dssp executable in the given path, and use the output from there if it finds it.
 When using the -dssp option you’ll need the dssp binary, which determines the secondary structure classification of the protein backbone from the structure.
 It can be downloaded from the https://github.com/cmbi/dssp/releases.
-Note that martinize2 only works with the dssp versions 3.1.4 or older, because the output changed in the latest dssp version 4.
+Note that martinize2 only works with the dssp versions 3.1.4 or earlier, because the output changed in dssp version 4.
 If installed centrally, the path is usually /usr/bin/dssp.
-As an alternative, you may provide the required secondary structure yourself and feed it to the script:

-1. If everything went well, the script generated three files: a coarse-grained structure (.pdb; Fig. 1), a master topology file (.top), and a protein topology file (.itp).
+2. If everything went well, the script generated three files: a coarse-grained structure (.pdb; Fig. 1), a master topology file (.top), and a protein topology file (.itp).
 In order to run a simulation you need two more files: the Martini topology file (martini_v3.0.0.itp) and a run parameter file (.mdp).
 You can get examples from the Martini website or from the template folder.
 Don’t forget to adapt the settings where needed!

 Figure 1 | Different representations of T4 lysozyme.
 A) Licorice atomistic representation with residues (without hydrogen atoms) classified according to 4 chemical classes: yellow=hydrophobic, green=polar, blue=basic residues, red=acidic residues; B) Licorice coarse-grained representation with the same classes used in Fig. 1A.; C) Cartoon representation of the atomistic structure.
 D) Coarse-grained beads in VdW representation.
 E) Licorice representation of the backbone of the martinized protein.